AAU-Python-Guides/install_python_guide/README.md

 VS code should look something like this
  - The `.venv` is a Python Environment, so you can have multiple setups.
  - This is something that is the "good programming" thing to do, and I encurage you to use it.
  - But for simplicity when teaching, we are simply using the global python environment in this course!
 This is a horrible idea, and you should not do this for your own projects.
+The selected Environment will therefore Look something like: `3.14.2`.
+Depending on the current version of python.

 ![running1](vs_setup5.png)